Understanding Your Copay, Deductible, and Coinsurance

 A deductible is the amount you pay out of pocket for covered services before your insurance starts sharing costs with you.

-Here's a concrete example.
 Say your deductible is $1,500.
-For the first $1,500 of covered care you receive in the plan year, you pay the full negotiated rate yourself.
-Once you've paid that $1,500, your insurance kicks in and starts covering a share of costs going forward.
+For the first $1,500 of covered care in the plan year, you pay the full negotiated rate yourself.
+After that, your insurance kicks in and covers a share going forward.
+Note that costs for services your plan doesn't cover at all don't count toward your deductible, and on many plans, common services like office visits run through copays rather than the deductible anyway.

 What Coinsurance Is